bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

         'x' : [1, 2, 3, ...],
         'y' : [9, 3, 2, ...]
     }

+Alternatively, if the REST API returns a different format, a ``CustomJS`` callback can be provided to convert the REST response into Bokeh format, via the ``adapter`` property of this data source.

 Otherwise, using an ``AjaxDataSource`` is identical to using a standard ``ColumnDataSource``: